 #3 Offer a reasonable price

 The report on the fire damage and the remaining condition of your property will help you price it at a reasonable price for both you and the buyer.
 It can be difficult to know how to price a fire-damaged house, as there are not going to be many examples to help you.
+There will always be a risk as to how much you may lose in the process.

 Your real estate agent will be able to help you with the right price by valuation or you can seek a quick cash offer from a property buying company.
 The latter will take the hard guesswork out of the equation for you, and is the most common way to sell a fire-damaged property.
 If you try to go down the route of a traditional real estate agent, you may find that the offer and the appraisal comes back lower than you expected.